 The serial interface card must be matched to the bus in the PC.
 Older computers use PCI, of which there were two versions.
 Version 1 is distinguished by a single notch in the interface card.
 It used 5V signaling.
 The later Version 2 used 3.3V.
 A Universal PCI card works with both versions and is identified by two notches.

 PCI Express cards are not interchangeable with PCI.
 These use multi-lane technology to achieve much higher speeds than PCI can deliver.
 Lanes are designated as “x1, “x4,” “x8,” “x16,” and “x32.”

 Four port cards have a single DB44 connector and come with a cable breaking out to four DB9's.
-In an eight port card the cable breaks out to eight separate DB9's.
-A full height 16 port card like the MSC-116A (PCI) or the MSC-216A (PCI Express) has two VHDCI-68 front panel connectors, each of which accept a cable breaking out to eight DB9 connectors.
+In an eight-port card, the cable breaks out to eight separate DB9's.
+A full-height 16 port card like the MSC-116A (PCI) or the MSC-216A (PCI Express) has two VHDCI-68 front panel connectors, each of which accepts a cable breaking out to eight DB9 connectors.

 Serial devices are used in many industries, but serial ports are rare on new computers, and multiple ports unheard of.
 Connecting older serial equipment to a new PC is possible by installing a serial interface card.
 These are available in full height and low profile formats and for both RS-232 and RS-422/485.
 For more information contact a Westward Sales product specialist.